aduyko/website/emo.md

 - And You Will Know Us By the Trail of Dead
 - Angel Hair
 - Antioch Arrow
-- Anything is Everything
-- Armor for Sleep
+- Armor for Sleep -
 - Asthenia (JP)
 - Balance and Composure
 - Battalion of Saints